EAST COAST RADIO Practices Unlawful Recruitment

-Job adverts that are not transparent about pay discourage applicants from applying as they are unfair.
-Applying to East Coast Radio is particularly hazardous for women and black people as their process suggests unfair wage negotiations.
+Kagiso Media job adverts do not disclose pay.
+These adverts have been proven to discourage quality candidates, particularly women.
+But clearly Kagiso Media and East Coast Radio don’t care about that.
+Job adverts without a salary range discourage rational thinking applicants from applying as they are unfair.
+Applying to East Coast Radio is particularly hazardous for women and black people as their process suggests totally unfair wage negotiations.

 East Coast Radio makes job seekers unfairly state their pay expectations without knowing what they are prepared to offer.
 This means if you state an amount lower than the range they have identified, you’ll be paid at the lower end.